 Wiping the slate clean on student debt would be amazing.

-If political circumstances make the goal impossible, there are a number of alternatives that can still make a huge difference in the lives of student loan borrowers.
+If political circumstances make the goal impossible, there are many alternatives that can still make a massive difference in the lives of student loan borrowers.